Oil spill: Oil tankers and vessels

+In 2023, the International Tanker Owners Pollution Federation (ITOPF) documented a significant oil spill incident of over 700 tonnes and nine medium spills ranging between 7 and 700 tonnes.
+The major spill occurred in Asia involving heavy fuel oil, and the medium spills were scattered across Asia, Africa, Europe, and America, involving various oil types.

+The total volume of oil released from these spills in 2023 was approximately 2,000 tonnes.
+This contributes to a trend of decreased oil spill volumes and frequencies over the decades.
+Comparatively, the 1970s averaged 79 significant spills per year, which drastically reduced to an average of about 6.3 per year in the 2010s, and has maintained a similar level in the current decade.

+The reduction in oil spill volume has also been substantial over the years.
+For instance, the 1990s recorded 1,134,000 tonnes lost, mainly from 10 major spills.
+This figure decreased to 196,000 tonnes in the 2000s and 164,000 tonnes in the 2010s.
+In the early 2020s, approximately 28,000 tonnes have been lost, predominantly from major incidents.

 Offshore oil platforms

 Accidental spills from oil platforms nowadays account for approximately 3% of oil spills in the oceans.
 Prominent offshore oil platform spills typically occurred as a result of a blowout.
 They can go on for months until relief wells have been drilled, resulting in enormous amounts of oil leaked.
 Notable examples of such oil spills are Deepwater Horizon and Ixtoc I. While technologies for drilling in deep water have significantly improved in the past 30–40 years, oil companies move to drilling sites in more and more difficult places.
 This ambiguous development results in no clear trend regarding the frequency of offshore oil platform spills.

 Pipelines

 As of 2010, overall, there has been a substantial increase of pipeline oil spills in the past four decades.
 Prominent examples include oil spills of pipelines in the Niger Delta.
 Pipeline oil spills can be caused by trawling of fishing boats, natural disasters, pipe corrosion, construction defects, sabotage, or an attack, as with the Caño Limón-Coveñas pipeline in Colombia.

 Pipelines as sources of oil spills are estimated to contribute 1% of oil pollution to the oceans.
 Reasons for this are underreporting, and many oil pipeline leaks occur on land with only fractions of that oil reaching the oceans.